EIE2-IAC-Labs/iac-riscv-cw-26/Roshan-statement/Roshan statement.md

 ### Preparing the CPU for the reference program

 The LUI and LBU instructions needed to be added to run the reference program.
-Since LUI is a unique instruction, like JALR, I decided to add a new signal specficifically for it in the decode block.
+Since LUI is a unique instruction, like JALR, I decided to add a new signal specifically for it in the decode block.
 In the execute block, this signal sets the result of the ALU to the immediate if it is asserted, as required.

 Commit: e6495016712d4f30571a44773eca90840252ca35.